burnbright/silverstripe-shop-zonedshipping/README.md

  * This module may be merged into the core module shop at some stage.
  * Allow setting up different shipping services per zone.
+ * Fail/fall back when no appropriate zone is set/found